 - Sly 2: Band of Thieves gives you one of these in some text after the credits roll.

 Ok.
 That's it.
 You've seen everything.
 You won.
 Go outside.

-- The PS4 version of Undertale crosses this with Achievement Mockery.
+- The PS4 version crosses this with Achievement Mockery.
 Most of the trophies already make fun of the trophy system.
 Even the platinum trophy, which is awarded by getting all the other trophies, is called "Don't You Have Anything Better To Do?"